chiggs01/GettingCleaningData/CodeBook.md

 * LAYING

 ###Measurement
 This character-based field identifies the type of data obtained from the Smartphone's internal gyroscope and accelerometer.
-The list was derived from the measurements types within the raw data containing either a mean and standard deviation.
-No units were provided for the measurements.
+The list was derived from measurements types within the raw data characterised by a mean and standard deviation.
+Further details about these variables are contained in the [Study design and data processing](#study-design-and-data-processing) section.
-The values contained in this data set are:
+The measuerments recorded are:
 * fBodyAcc-X
 * fBodyAcc-Y
 * fBodyAcc-Z